 With the doors typically made of 40mm thick double-skinned steel they are very strong, and some are available with a ‘Secure by Design’ certification

 A wide range of matching side doors and even front doors are available to compliment your garage door

 As their name implies, sectional garage doors are constructed from four or more rigid panels.
 The door panels are attached to roller wheels which fit into tracks which lift vertically and retract into the garage typically running under the internal roof line.
 With gasket seals around the whole frame, between each panel and a larger seal where the door meets the floor, they are quiet and form an excellent seal.
 The vertical opening mechanism means that the door opening can be higher, arched or even with angled corners.

 The frame fits behind the door column giving the largest possible drive through area and gives more headroom too.
 And Sectional Garage Doors have the added advantage of not taking up any space on the drive.
 Useful if you are parking other cars.

 There are occasions when the track mechanism for a sectional garage door cannot be accommodated but you still want the weatherproofing and look.
 In this scenario the trackless sectionals from Delta and Silvelox overcome this with their unique counter-weighted pivot system.
 In addition, they offer the most comprehensive range of styles and finishes, including fully glazed doors.
 Take a look at their brochures, available in the tabs below, and be inspired.

 With exceptional thermal insulation, as well as an outstanding 10 year warranty.

 In situations where headroom is limited, you want to be able to open part of the door at a time or you have an extra wide opening then side-sliding doors can be a great option.
-Made from the same panels as the conventional sectional but with a different mechanism means that all the same style and finish options are available.
+Made from the same panels as the conventional sectional but with a different mechanism renders all the same style and finish options available.
 Check out the brochure in the section below from our preferred supplier, Ryterna.